Tutu Bose

-Swapan Sadhan Bose, also known as Tutu Bose (born 23 January 1948), is an Indian politician from All India Trinamool Congress who was a Member of the Parliament of India representing West Bengal in the Rajya Sabha, the upper house of the Parliament.
+Swapan Sadhan "Tutu" Bose (23 January 1948 – 12 May 2026) was an Indian politician from All India Trinamool Congress who was a Member of the Parliament of India representing West Bengal in the Rajya Sabha, the upper house of the Parliament.

-He is also the president of Mohun Bagan AC, and a member of the Federation International Football Association (FIFA) Club Task Force.
+Bose was also the president of Mohun Bagan AC, and a member of the Federation International Football Association (FIFA) Club Task Force.

+Early life and education

+Swapan Sadhan Bose was born in Howrah, West Bengal on 23 January 1948.
 He completed his B.Com and LLB at St. Xavier's College, Calcutta, University of Calcutta.

 Business interests

-Swapan Sadhan Bose is the owner of the cargo-handling Ripley & Co which had a turnover of ₹3 billion in 2008–09.
-In Dubai, where Bose spends more than half his time now, he runs Radio Asia Network and the Dolphin Recording Studio.
+Swapan Sadhan Bose was the owner of the cargo-handling Ripley & Co which had a turnover of ₹3 billion in 2008–09.
+In Dubai, where Bose spent more than half his time, he ran Radio Asia Network and the Dolphin Recording Studio.
 The radio network — Radio Asia (AM) in Malayalam, Suno 1024 (FM) in Hindi/Urdu and Super 947 (FM) in Malayalam and Tamil — reaches out to Indians in West Asia.
 The interest in media is not new, though.
 He diversified his business interests through the Bengali newspaper Sangbad Pratidin in August 1992.
 In the mid-1990s, he launched the Kolkata edition of The Asian Age, which he exited towards the end of the decade by selling a 74 per cent stake to Vijay Mallya.